Cabinet d'avocats

 The performing arts are generally unionized and any performing is considered to be employment.
 It is the employer who initiates the application process, and while applications for specific events or a limited number of engagements are processed quickly and successfully, long term contracts are less frequent in the trade and also less likely to be approved by the authorities.

-If the contemplated activity involves commerce (buying and selling goods or services), the admission procedures will generally culminate in the issue of a special "merchant's" card in addition to the residency card.
-The merchant's status adds layers of administrative review and multiplies the risk of delay.
-Among those candidates who will require merchant's cards are the chief executives of limited liability companies and commercial agents.
+If the contemplated activity involves commerce (buying and selling goods or services), the admission procedures add layers of administrative review and that multiplies the risk of delay.
+Among those candidates who will require such authorizations are the chief executives of limited liability companies and commercial agents.

 All applicants to carry on business must prove

-that they dispose of financial means bearing a reasonable relation to the
+that they dispose of financial means to support themselves and finance the proposed

-Subject to treaty exceptions (such as for European Union citizens), most foreigners wishing to establish in France must apply at the Consulate of the country where they are resident at the time of the application.
+Subject to treaty exceptions (such as for European Union citizens) and their spouses, most foreigners wishing to establish in France must apply at the Consulate of the country of which they are citizens or where they are legally resident at the time of the application.
 In general, they will be expected to justify that they are legally resident in the country of the application if they are not citizens thereof.

 If the Consular authorities refuse the visa, an appeal process exists http://www.lapres.net/visapp.html.